 Now, many years and many dances later, I’m ready to own my madness.
 But in a world that’s gone mad, a homeopathic dose of madness can go a long way to bringing sanity.

-This year’s Drum Dance will be held at Pluscarden, Scotland.
+This year’s Drum Dance (2020) will be held at Newton Mill, Devon, England.
 See events